Pressure dependent friction on granular slopes close to avalanche: Abstract

 \section{Abstract}

 We investigate the sliding of objects on an inclined granular surface close to the avalanche threshold.
 Our experiments show that the stability is driven by the surface deformations.
 Heavy objects generate footprint-like deformations which stabilize the objects on the slopes.
 Light objects do not disturb the sandy surfaces and are also stable.
-For intermediate weights, the deformations of the surface destabilize the objects and generate sliding.
-A characteristic pressure for which the solid friction is minimal is evidenced.
+For intermediate weights, the deformations of the surface generate a sliding of the objects.
+The solid friction coefficient does not follows the Amontons-Coulomb laws, but is found minimal for a characteristic pressure.
 Applications to the locomotion of devices and animals on sandy slopes as a function of their mass are proposed.

 Sandy slopes are slippery in the sense that objects or animals may easily slide on it.
-A well known example of this tendency to slide down is the antlion trap.
-The antlion larvaes dig into sand cone-shaped holes at angle close to the avalanche angle.
-Ants entering into such cones slide down towards their predators~\cite{Griffiths1980a,Fertin2006}.
+A remarkable example of this tendency to slide down are prey trapped in antlion traps.
+The antlion larva dig into sand inverted cone at an angle close to the avalanche angle.
+Ants entering into such cones slide down towards their predators located at the bottom of the cone.~\cite{Griffiths1980a,Fertin2006}.

-However, as shown in fig.1, climbing sandy slopes at angles close to the avalanche angle is possible for beings who are larger than ants such as human beings or firebugs.
+However, as shown in fig.1, climbing sandy slopes at angles close to the avalanche angle is possible for beings larger than ants, such as human or firebugs.
 It is indeed known that the ability of an insect to escape from an antlion trap depends on its weight~\cite{Humeau.etal2015}.

 More generally, understanding the mechanism of solid friction over sandy materials is of importance for various fields that include animal locomotion~\cite{li2013,hosoi2015, marvi2014}, civil engineering~\cite{nedderman} and interaction between mechanical devices and soils~\cite{taberlet2007,taberlet2011,li2013,hosoi2015}.
 On a horizontal sandy surface, tangential forces are proportional to the normal forces~\cite{geminard1999,fall2014}, i.e. the Amontons's laws of friction~\cite{amontons1699} roughly describe the frictional forces.
 To our knowledge, the laws of friction over inclined granular surfaces are unknown.
 In particular there is no evidence that the frictional force exerted on objects or animals can be described by Amontons laws.